noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		'install' // InstallEvent
 			// service worker was installed
+			// good place to call `skipWaiting()` as the first thing with breakfast in the morning
-			// good place to poopulate idb for offline functionality
+			// good place to poopulate idb for offline functionality (inside of event.waitUntil())

 		'fetch' // FetchEvent